spyder-ide/spyder/CONTRIBUTING.md

 ### Running Spyder

-To start Spyder directly from your clone, i.e. without installing it to your environment, you need to run
+To start Spyder directly from your clone, i.e. without installing it into your environment, you need to run
+(from the directory you cloned it to e.g. `spyder`):

 ```bash
   $ python bootstrap.py